The Beginner’s Guide to Using a Bidet

-Do you still need to wipe afterwards?
+Do you still need to wipe afterward?

-We’ll answer these questions and more so you can blast your ass with confidence.
+We’ll answer these questions, and more so you can blast your ass with confidence.

 For the uninitiated, a bidet is a bathroom appliance that uses water to clean your balls, butt, and gooch after you drop a deuce.
-Most bidets hook up to your bathroom’s clean water supply (not dirty toilet water), so it’s basically like a shower for your ass—or a power wash, depending how aggressive you want to get.
+Most bidets hook up to your bathroom’s clean water supply (not dirty toilet water), so it’s basically like a shower for your ass—or a power wash, depending on how aggressive you want to get.

 Whether you’re traveling to Europe (bidets are mandatory in Italy) or you’re thinking about adding a bidet to your home throne, every dude should know how to use one.
 There are five basic types of bidets you need to know about, so let’s get you up to speed.

 Electronic bidet toilets commonly found in Japan are the most high-tech bidets on the market.
 But don’t let all the remote controls and buttons overwhelm you.

 Most electric bidets have a “wash” button, which you’ll press to start the cleaning process.
 Depending on the model, you may also have the choice of warm water or cold water, custom aiming, an air dryer, and even a heated seat.